-- the cluster switch, or - any computer in the network outside the cluster.
+- The cluster switch - Any computer in the network outside the cluster.
 If a redundant network (that is, duplicate network controllers, cables and switches) is used in a cluster, it is recommended to define ERE outside the cluster.

-If the HotStandby link is considered unreliable (including all the cases where ERE is used), the following HotStandby server parameter must be set to its factory value:
+Important: If the HotStandby link is considered unreliable (including all the cases where ERE is used), the following HotStandby server parameter must be set to its factory value: